About

 • Progress and next steps for key metrics

-In 2023, the EPA distributed planning grants to states, local governments, tribes and other entities to develop and implement Priority Climate Action Plans (PCAPs) and Comprehensive Climate Action Plans (CCAP).
+In 2023, the EPA distributed planning grants to states, local governments, tribes and other entities to develop and implement Priority Climate Action Plans (PCAP) and Comprehensive Climate Action Plans (CCAP).
+PlanRVA received $1 million to develop a climate action plan for the Richmond Metro Statistical Area.

 PlanRVA and its locality partners are focused on collecting community feedback during the planning process, with an emphasis on engaging overburdened and historically underinvested communities throughout the region.

-PlanRVA is organizing a series of focus groups and public engagement opportunities in January to hear from people living in the region about their ideas for reducing climate pollution.
-The community feedback and ideas will help inform and develop the PCAP.
+PlanRVA organized a series of intercepts, focus groups, and community ideation sessions in 2024, in addition to an online survey, to hear from people living in the region about their ideas for reducing climate pollution.
+Your feedback will be shared with workgroups developing the measures for the plan.
+Our community report of your feedback will be out in the Fall of 2024.

-Email CPRG@planrva.org to stay informed on community engagement updates.
+Sign up to stay informed about community engagement updates.